benjamink14/battleships-revised/README.md

-Battleships, started from scratch, developed alone
+Battleships, started from scratch, started alone, continued with Andrea